A Symmetrically Designed Office For An Elevator Company In Hyderabad

 The working area in itself is state-of-the-art—with both a symmetrical structure that removes hierarchy barriers and a healthy, steady supply of natural light.
 Corridors provide symmetry to the floor.
 Collaboration and Training rooms provide avenues for people to learn and work together.
 Expertly used branding colors and materials helps make the area feel more uniform, while also displaying creativity.

 Can you briefly describe the design inspiration for this project?

-The design represented the organization’s lead research center in the country.
-Hence the goal was to put a conceptual focus on the history, brand value and the message of the company--demonstrating its evolution throughout the years; alongside also offering a representation of its core values.
-This needed to be translated to each and every aspect of the design--and give people options to explore and create a unique, future-focused space.
+The design represented the organization’s leading research center in the country.
+Hence the goal was to put a conceptual focus on the history, brand value, and the message of the company--demonstrating its evolution throughout the years; alongside also offering a representation of its core values.
+This needed to be translated to every aspect of the design--and give people options to explore and create a unique, future-focused space.

 What is the main USP of the project in relevance to the site topography and material selection?

-Currently the project is in application for the LEED gold certification.
+Currently, the project is in application for the LEED gold certification.
 The overall project meets an exceptional amount of sustainability targets.
-These include 20% reduction in project annual energy consumption, 40% reduction in water consumption, 100% use of STP treated water, 60% reduction in car parking lots and 10-15% reduction of ecological footprint through interior materials.
+These include 20% reduction in project annual energy consumption, a 40% reduction in water consumption, a 100% use of STP-treated water, a 60% reduction in car parking lots, and a 10-15% reduction of ecological footprint through interior materials.
 Elements that aid the above are materials that are designed in terms of micro-bacterial and single-directional corridors that provide space and comfort.

 Below are some of the features associated with the project:

 Carpets on the floor are chosen and assessed in terms of social and environmental responsibility.